sdx-workshop/sdx-submissions/paper.md

 Moreover, the rise of diffusion models (DMs) [@ddpm; @song2020score] introduce a more flexible way for unsupervised source separation.

-By adding conditional information into the diffusion process, we can sample the target signal from a pre-trained unconditional DMs given an observed signal.
+By adding conditional information into the diffusion process, we can sample the target signal from a pre-trained unconditional DM given an observed signal.
 This process is called posterior sampling, and has been applied successfully in solving various audio inverse problems [@moliner2023solving; @saito2023unsupervised; @yu2023conditioning; @murata2023gibbsddrm; @vrdmg] and also source separation[@mariani2023multi; @hirano2023diffusion].
-[@mariani2023multi] trained a 4-track DMs, each track correponds to $Bass$, $Drums$, $Guitar$, and $Piano$, and proposed a novel conditioning scheme based on the Dirac delta function to do music source separation with posterior sampling.
+[@mariani2023multi] trained a 4-track DM, each track correponds to $Bass$, $Drums$, $Guitar$, and $Piano$, and proposed a novel conditioning scheme based on the Dirac delta function to do music source separation with posterior sampling.
-[@hirano2023diffusion] proposed to use an unconditional speech DMs to enhance an initial estimation of a multi-speaker speech separation model.
+[@hirano2023diffusion] proposed to use an unconditional speech DM to enhance an initial estimation of a multi-speaker speech separation model.
 They assume the target speech is draw from a Gaussian distribution centered at the initial estimation and use DDRM [@ddrm] for refining the estimation.
-Nevertheless, no similar work has been done on source separation of monotimbral sources, such as singing voices, solely based on a single unconditional DMs.
+Nevertheless, no similar work has been done on source separation of monotimbral sources, such as singing voices, solely based on a single unconditional DM.

 We start examining this problem on singing voices separation with an unconditional single singer DM and found that, without additional guidance similar to [@hirano2023diffusion], the singer identity in the separated audio is not consistent and can switch from one to another after a short period of time.
 This is reasonable because the prior we can use are the implicit timbre conherency and the pitch contour distribution learned by the DMs.